KrzysztofGarus/FishingLog/README.md

 - MySQL
 - HTML/CSS/JavaScript

-### Widok dla użytkownika
+### User view

 ![user](https://github.com/KrzysztofGarus/FishingApp/assets/117105005/b79b8260-5cfd-4537-9a72-c6e7846de7c0)

-### Widok dla administratora
+### Admin view

 ![admin](https://github.com/KrzysztofGarus/FishingApp/assets/117105005/ac072298-9997-4722-9777-b4408542c412)

-### Funkcje dla użytkownika:
+### User features:
-- dashboard, czyli widok startowy przedstawia statystyki dla danego użytkownika oraz kalendarz sesji wędkarskich
+- Dashboard, providing a starting view with statistics for the user and a calendar of fishing sessions.
-- możliwość dodania / edycji / usuwania sesji wędkarskiej
+- Ability to add / edit / delete fishing sessions.
-- możliwość dodania / edycji / usuwania ryby w ramach danej sesji wędkarskiej
+- Ability to add / edit / delete fish within a specific fishing session.
-- widok mapy przedstawia lokalizację łowisk
+- Map view displaying the locations of fishing spots.

-### Funkcje dla administratora:
+### Admin features:
-- dashboard, przedstawia statystyki i kalendarz dla wszystkich użytkowników oraz sesji wędkarskich
+- Dashboard, presenting statistics and a calendar for all users and fishing sessions.
-- wyświetlanie listy łowisk
+- Displaying a list of fishing spots.
-- możliwość dodania / edycji / usuwania łowisk
+- Ability to add / edit / delete fishing spots.
-- wyświetlanie szczegółów łowiska - statystyki dla danego łowiska
+- Displaying details of a fishing spot - statistics for a specific fishing spot.
-- wyświetlanie listy ryb
+- Displaying a list of fish.
-- możliwość dodania / edycji / nazw ryb
+- Ability to add / edit / delete fish names.